Gizra/Gizra-Way-Book/views.md

 Click on the `Add` button in the _Relationship_ section and choose the `Content: Author`.

-Now if we go and add a new field under the _Field_ section, we can find `User: Name` field.
+Now if we go and add a new field under the _Field_ section, we can select `User: Name` field.
 Look at the View preview, and you will see it displayed.

 ![](images/views/preview_author.png)